-The New Ladderswood Limited Liability Partnership, a joint project between One Housing Group, Sherrygreen Homes and building contractors Mulalley, were chosen to create the new site.
+The New Ladderswood Limited Liability Partnership, a joint project between One Housing Group, Sherrygreen Homes and building contractors Mulalley, are delivering the new site.

 The New Avenue Estate regeneration programme will see the existing blocks (with 171 homes, including 130 council homes, 41 leasehold properties and a pre-school nursery) demolished and redeveloped along with the Hood Avenue open space and the garage site to the rear of Lousda Lodge.

-The 400+ new homes, multi-purpose nursery/community centre, community amenity space and parking, will help create a vibrant environment for the estate and wider community.
+The 400+ new homes, multi-purpose nursery and community centre, community amenity space and parking, will help create a vibrant environment for the estate and wider community.

-Vacant possession of the existing blocks for phase one was completed in January 2018 and Greater London Authority planning approval was received on 16 April 2018.
+This regeneration project involves three construction phases, with planning consent for 268 private sale properties and 140 affordable homes.
+Vacant possession of the existing blocks for phase 1 completed in January 2018, and demolition of the old blocks, Beardow Grove, Oakwood Lodge and the garages behind Lousada Lodge followed shortly.
+Greater London Authority planning approval was received on 16 April 2018.

 To see the fully developed masterplan and design proposals for regenerating the New Avenue Estate, view the exhibition boards (PDF) from our September 2015 drop-in event.

 View the information boards for phases two and three (PDF) from our resident consultation held on 5 February 2019.

 The new homes will be connected to the Oakwood heat network, with low carbon heating and hot water supplied by our energy company Energetik.